What Is a Clinical Trial?

 What Are the Different Phases of a Clinical Trial?

 - Phase II clinical trials.
-Determine the effect of a research treatment on the particular disease or condition being evaluated
+Determine the effect of a research treatment on the particular disease or condition being evaluated.

 - Phase III clinical trials.
-Compare the new treatment with the standard treatment
+Compare the new treatment with the standard treatment and study different populations and different dosages and combinations of drugs.

 What Are the Advantages of Participating In a Clinical Trial?